Mikhail Alekseyev (writer)

-Mikhail Nikolayevich Alekseyev (Михаи́л Никола́евич Алексе́ев, 6 May 1918, Monastyrskoye, Saratov Governorate, RSFSR - 21 May 2007, Moscow, Russian Federation) was a Russian Soviet writer and editor, writing mostly about the Great Patriotic War (Soldiers, 1951, 1959; My Stalingrad, 1993-1998, the Fatherland and Mikhail Sholokhov Prizes, respectively) and the life of Soviet peasantry (Unweeping Willow, 1970-1974, the USSR State Prize in 1976).
+Mikhail Nikolayevich Alekseyev (Михаи́л Никола́евич Алексе́ев; 6 May 1918 – 21 May 2007) was a Russian Soviet writer and editor, writing mostly about the Great Patriotic War (Soldiers, 1951, 1959; My Stalingrad, 1993-1998, the Fatherland and Mikhail Sholokhov Prizes, respectively) and the life of Soviet peasantry (Unweeping Willow, 1970-1974, the USSR State Prize in 1976).
 His controversial Fighters (1981) novel was one of the few non-dissident works of the time to bring about the issue of the 1933 Soviet famine.
 In 1969-1990 Alekseyev edited Moskva magazine.

 Biography

 Mikhail Alekseyev was born in Monastyrskoye village of the Saratov Governorate, into a peasant family.
 In 1933 his mother died of famine, a year later his father, a victim of political repressions, died in GULAG.
-In 1936 he enrolled into the Training college, then got mobilized into the Red Army and was sent to Irkutsk.
-In 1940, not long before the demobilization he was sent to the 2-months courses for politruks.
+In 1936 he enrolled in the training college, then got mobilized into the Red Army and was sent to Irkutsk.
+In 1940, not long before the demobilization he was sent to the two-month courses for politruks.

 As the War broke out, Alekseyev was moved to the frontline.
 "I came in on the War on 3 July 1941, and the Victory was waiting for me at the gates of Golden Prague on 9 May 1945," he wrote later.
-In 1942 he became the member of the Communist Party of the Soviet Union.
+In 1942 he became a member of the Communist Party of the Soviet Union.
 Also in 1942 he started to write articles, essays and short stories for regional frontline papers.
 Up until 1950 Alekseyev stayed with his Army unit in Europe.
 In 1950-1955 he worked as an editor in a Military publishing house in Moscow.
 In 1955 he was demobilized in the rank of polkovnik.

 Career

 Alekseyev started to write fiction in the late 1940s but his first war-themed thrillers failed to make an impact.
 His breakthrough came with the War epic Soldiers (1951-1953, Sibirskiye Ogni magazine), the second part of which, Puti-Dorogi (Endless Roads), came out in 1953.
 It was followed by two short story collections (Our Lieutenant, 1955, There Were Two Friends, 1958), a novella (The Inheritors, 1957) and Divizionka (Division Newspaper), a 1959 book of documentary non-fiction.
-His 1961 novel The Cherry-Сoloured Pool, about the life of Russian village, was welcomed by Mikhail Sholokhov, whom Alekseyev later cited as a major influence.
+His 1961 novel The Cherry-Сoloured Pool, about the life of a Russian village, was welcomed by Mikhail Sholokhov, whom Alekseyev later cited as a major influence.
 In 1966 this book earned him the Maxim Gorky State Prize.
 It was followed by the novels Bread is a Noun (1964) and Karyukha (1967).
 The latter, telling the tragic story of Soviet peasant family struggling through 1930s, is regarded as one of Alekseyev's best.
 The two-part novel Unweeping Willow (1970, 1974), a vast panorama of the 1930s-1960s rural Soviet Privolzhye, earned him the USSR State Prize in 1976.
 Of the films based upon Alekseyev's novels, the best known are director Nikolai Moskalenko's Zhuravushka (1968, after Bread Is a Noun) and Russian Field (1971, Unweeping Willow).